 =LAMBDA(x,AVERAGE(x))

 Here, the "x" in the function is just a placeholder for the values in each row in C5:C16.
-The BYROW function iterates through each row in the range and calls the custom LAMBDA on each row which then invokes AVERAGE.
+The BYROW function iterates through each row in the range and calls the custom LAMBDA on each row, which invokes AVERAGE.
 This works fine, but the syntax is somewhat verbose for such a simple operation.
-With the introduction of eta lambdas, you can dispense with packaging the AVERAGE function in a custom LAMBDA and simply invoke the function by name like this:
+With the introduction of eta lambdas, you can dispense with packaging the AVERAGE function in a custom LAMBDA and invoke the function by name only like this:

 =BYROW(C5:F16,AVERAGE)